Want to save this?

 Recipe Testers’ Reviews

-These clove, cinnamon, and chocolate cookies have a perfect blend of warm spicy sweetness with the crunch and chewiness I crave when I want to enjoy a good cookie (or three) with a cup of hot tea and a good book, preferably in front of a fireplace.
+These pistachio chocolate chip cookies with clove have a perfect blend of warm, spicy sweetness with the crunch and chewiness I crave when I want to enjoy a good cookie (or three) with a cup of hot tea and a good book, preferably in front of a fireplace.

 Delightful served warm from the oven, I baked half of the batch when I mixed them up and refrigerated the second half to bake the next day.
 So you could make them a day in advance and greet your friends with the aroma of fresh-baked cookies.